Jessie James Decker Shows Off 25-Pound Weight Loss In Daisy Dukes, How She Did It & What She Weighs Now

 “My goal was to be able to fit into my clothes before I had the baby.
 I’m now at 115 and that was my goal,” she confirmed.
 “I weighed 115 on my wedding day, so I just wanted to be back where I was.”

-Jessie also shared that losing weight this time around after her third child was actually a lot different to when she wanted to get her body back in shape following the birth of her 4-year-old daughter Vivianne and 3-year-old son Eric.
+Jessie also shared that losing weight this time around, after her third child, was actually a lot different than when she wanted to get her body back in shape following the birth of her 4-year-old daughter, Vivianne, and 3-year-old son, Eric.

 “Losing weight after the third baby, it felt very different to me than the first and second,” she admitted, adding that she “didn’t know what [she] was doing at all” when she tried to lose weight after giving birth to Vivianne back in 2014.

-Her big reveal that she’s dropped 25-pounds over the past 12-months comes after The Inquisitr shared that Jessie’s been flaunting her amazing new body on Instagram this week.
+Her big reveal that she’s dropped 25 pounds over the past 12 months comes after The Inquisitr shared that Jessie’s been flaunting her amazing new body on Instagram this week.
 The stunning photos had fans in disbelief that she’s actually a mom to three children who are all under the age of five.

-She’s been posting several impressive bikini photos to social media with husband Eric and a group of friends, including snaps showing her in a bright yellow two-piece while soaking up the sun in Cabo San Lucas on a yacht and another that had her doing a handstand at the beach alongside her husband.
+She’s been posting several impressive bikini photos to social media with husband Eric and a group of friends, including snaps showing her in a bright yellow two-piece while soaking up the sun in Cabo San Lucas on a yacht, and another that had her doing a handstand at the beach alongside her husband.

 Speaking of slipping back into a bikini for her recent vacation to Mexico, Jessie admitted that she’s finally feeling “good” about her body thanks to her new diet plan.